-- it complied with the procedural requirements under subsection 22(2) of the FSANZ Act - it related to a matter that warranted the variation of a food regulatory measure.

-1.5 Procedure for assessment

-The Application is being assessed under the General Procedure.
+- it complied with the procedural requirements under subsection 22(2) of the FSANZ Act; - it related to a matter that warranted the variation of a food regulatory measure. &lt;sup>2 'No questions' response means the FDA does not question the basis for the notifier's GRAS conclusion (USFDA 2016).
+1.5 Procedure for assessment The Application was assessed under the General Procedure.